Where to Grab a Drink in Baltimore Right Now

 They say it’s impossible to open a dive bar, but what if one gets spiffed up and keeps all its character (and its carryout packaged goods)?
 Such is the case with 29th Street Tavern, which maintains blue-collar roots in a gentrifying neighborhood.
 That means friendly bartenders, great burgers and wings, and drinks specials during the O’s game.
 While it’s hard to replicate the beauty of a dark pub exterior, we give kudos to the “boardwalk” built for outside seating.

-How to order: Seating is first-come, first-served or walk up for carryout.
+How to book: Seating is first-come, first-served or walk up for carryout

 Mr Nice Guy Cocktails